“It’s about getting quiet enough to listen, intuitively.” –Dr. Somer Nicole is the creator of an online resource for self-healing practices.

 To be continued…

-1st part of the interview series with Dr. Somer Nicole in Cardiff-by-the Sea, CA.
+1st part of the in-person interview series with Dr. Somer Nicole in Cardiff-by-the Sea, CA.

 Interviewed and edited by Jack Greene.